Binary Domain: Marketing and release

 Several videos were released on the Internet, detailing the everyday life of Mr. Assault, which was an enemy robot in the game.
 The trailers for the game utilized licensed music not featured in the game.
 The trailer titled "The Machine Age Has Begun" was released in April 2011, featuring music from 65daysofstatic's "Aren't We All Running", and narrated by Faye Lee, who speaks about the plot of the game, as well as emphasizing the importance of the trust feature in-game.
 In January 2012, a trailer titled "Bigger Than You Think" was released, using "When Things Explode" by Unkle featuring Ian Astbury, and primarily composed of in-game cutscene clips mixed with gameplay.
 Playable demo versions were shown at the Electronic Entertainment Expo 2011 and Tokyo Game Show 2011.

 Sega released a pre-order exclusive for the game's multiplayer mode, which consists of the exclusive multiplayer map, "Outside High-rise, Upper City", the new Ninja class, and two multiplayer weapons, consisting of the Hoga Type 69 sniper rifle and the Yamato-0 revolver.
 Binary Domain was also released for the PC via Steam.
-Characters from the Yakuza series, including Kazuma Kiryu, Shun Akiyama, Ryuji Goda, and Goro Majima, were released as free downloadable content for use in the game's multiplayer. released in Japan on March 13, 2012.
-Customers who made pre-orders in Japan were able to acquire free download codes for the Kazama multiplayer skin.
+Characters from the Like A Dragon series, including Kazuma Kiryu, Shun Akiyama, Ryuji Goda, and Goro Majima, were released as free downloadable content for use in the game's multiplayer. released in Japan on March 13, 2012.
+Customers who made pre-orders in Japan were able to acquire free download codes for the Kiryu multiplayer skin.

 In November 2013, the game was made free for PlayStation Plus subscribers on the PlayStation 3 in North America.